janert/d3-for-the-impatient/README.md

 git clone git://github.com/janert/d3-for-the-impatient.git
 ```

-Alternatively, download the all the files as zipped archive using from:
+Alternatively, download all the files as zipped archive from:

 ```
 https://github.com/janert/d3-for-the-impatient/archive/master.zip
 ```

 (or using the green button in the top right corner of this page), then
-unpack it using:
+unpack them using:

 ```
 unzip d3-for-the-impatient-master.zip